-Temporarily restricted contributions comprise approximately 30% of total contributions received in 2010.
+Temporarily restricted contributions comprise approximately 24% of total contributions received in 2011.
 Project funds are temporarily restricted for the direct expenses of the project selected by the donor.
 Category / country funds are temporarily restricted for the direct expenses of various projects in the funding category or country.
+SOA's policy specifies that SOA has the discretion to reallocate temporarily restricted donations received among similar programs.

-At December 31, 2010, SOA had temporarily restricted net assets of \$319,829 available for the following specific requested project funds or category / country funds:
+At December 31, 2011, SOA had temporarily restricted net assets of \$186,043 available for the following specific requested project funds or category / country funds: